frekkanzer2/HorizonGram/README.md

 }
 ```

-12. Create a folder on your local computer.
-It will be used to store downloaded files.
-We are going to reference this folder with <DOWNLOADS_FOLDER>
+12. Create a folder on your local computer to store downloaded files.
+We are going to reference its absolute path with <DOWNLOADS_FOLDER>
 13. Go on the following folder: <REPOSITORY_FOLDER>/server
 14. Create a .env file in the server root and add the following code: